Chromaniquej2/techolution_solution/README.md

 1. Run the application: `python main.py`
 2. Follow the prompts to interact with the system.

-## Testing

-No formal testing suite is provided.
-However, the code has been manually tested to ensure correct functionality.

 ## Documentation

 The code includes docstrings for classes and methods, and comments explaining complex logic or decisions.